How To Install Solar Panel On RV Roof & Connect To Battery

 Securing the solar extension cables to the RV 12 volt power cables on the trailer tongue.

-Connect the Charge Controller (Electrical Box Method)
+Connecting the Charge Controller

-1. Prep Battery Cables
+Step 1: Prep Battery Cables

-Use 10 AWG cables with battery lugs on one end and open wires on the other.
+Both the battery and solar panel need to be connected to the charge controller.
+We used 10 AWG cables with battery lugs on one end and open wires on the other.

 positive battery cable with a 20 amp fuse for charging RV batteries with a solar panel